-Customers can take the accepted e-waste items to one of the 16 Noel Leeming stores offering the service and hand it over to our staff at the customer service counter.
+Customers can take the accepted e-waste items to one of our drop-off locations and hand it over to staff at the customer service counter.
 Our team and our recycling partners will take care of the rest.

 This is a free service funded by TechCollect NZ’s members Canon New Zealand, Dell, Dynabook, HP, Microsoft and Toshiba.